 Column filtering

-Column filtering lets end users narrow visible rows by applying filter conditions to individual columns.
+Column filtering lets end users narrow visible rows by applying filter operators to individual columns.

 Each column filter operates independently.
-When multiple columns have active filters, only rows that satisfy all filter conditions are shown (logical AND across columns).
+When multiple columns have active filters, only rows that satisfy all filter rules are shown (logical AND across columns).

 Enabling filtering